Life Insurance with HIV/AIDS.

 - CD4 count of 350 cells/mm3 or higher for at least 2 years

 - Current and prior two-year viral loads must be undetectable (<20 copies/ml or below current detectable laboratory limits).
-Thus, the need to self-admit during your application, and not having a life insurance company “discover” you’re HIV positive by the medications you have bene prescribed.
+Thus, the need to self-admit during your application, and not having a life insurance company “discover” you’re HIV positive by the medications you have been prescribed.

 - Current negative hepatitis B and hepatitis C testing.